-The principal will determine the process and amount of tuition assistance based on specific criteria.
+The Tuition Assistance COmmittee will determine the process and amount of tuition assistance based on specific criteria.
 St. Philomena School families who belong to St. Philomena Parish receive first consideration for assistance.
 Families will receive notification from the principal regarding their tuition assistance award.